phdata/tram-cicd-template/readme.md

-# Tram CICD Template
+# Tram CICD Template and Example Stacks

 phData [Tram](https://www.phdata.io/tram/) is an infrastructure-as-code tool for creating and managing Snowflake users, roles, and objects.

+This repository contains:
-This repository contains a continuous delivery/continuous deployment workflow for Tram.
-Using the provided config files Tram will quickly, consistently, and reliably manage your Snowflake account.
+* A continuous delivery/continuous deployment workflow for Tram
+* Example stacks that can be used to quickly bootstrap a Snowflake account

 Full Tram documentation can be found on the [phData Customer Docs](https://docs.customer.phdata.io/docs/tram/) site.